Number 62 - June 2003

 By Wendell Cox

-One benefit of government funding crises is that choices have to be made, which tends to make government less inefficient over the long run.
+One great advantage about the infrequent genuine government funding crises is that choices have to be made, which tends to make government less inefficient over the long run.
 It sometimes even happens that irrational projects are cancelled.

 Mag Lev arrived too late to make a difference.
 Mag Lev might have had a chance if the Wright Brothers had not complicated things with airplanes.
 But airplanes can do anything that Mag Lev can do faster, and for less.

 But if Mag Lev cannot compete with airplanes, it is even less competitive in urban transport, such as the Baltimore to Washington route.
 Over the past 50 years, the nation has suburbanized to the extent that all but trips to downtown areas require cars.
 Rail systems like MARC, Washington's Metro, and Baltimore's light rail system do a good job of getting people to downtown.
 But few people who work in the suburbs can use transit, because few suburban job locations are served by transit service that is auto-competitive.
-Transit service to suburban job locations is slow, requires transfers and as often as not does not even exist between specific homes and employment sites.
-The reality of the modern North American or European urban area is that people principally live in the suburbs, a comparatively small percentage of jobs are in the core that transit serves, so that work trips to locations other than the core are principally by automobile.
-What we loosely call regional transit authorities and metropolitan transit authorities are, for people who have cars available, just downtown transit authorities.
+This is the most fundamental problem transit agencies face --- not only in the United States, but also in Western Europe.
+Most people live and work in the suburbs, and most of their trips would either take to long on transit, or there isn't even any transit service to ride.
+We may have what are called regional transit authorities and metropolitan transit authorities, but the reality is that they are downtown transit authorities.

 Mag Lev's problem is even worse.
 Imagine the convenience of a line that speeds from downtown Baltimore to Washington's Union Station at greater than Indianapolis 500 speeds.
-You leave your Hunt Valley office (northern Baltimore suburbs) at 10:30 am for a Washington lunch appointment.
-You drive 20 to 30 minutes to Penn Station in downtown Baltimore, or at least to the new parking lot built to accomodate the many thousands of people, who like you have nothing better to do with their money that spend four or five times as much as they need to for a comparatively short trip.
-There, you pay a parking charge higher than the one-way MARC fare between Baltimore and Washington, and walk to the station.
-You pass through security (yes, 200+ mile per hour trains will need airport-type security), you take a seat next to Buck Rogers and are on your way.
-Twenty minutes later you arrive at Union Station.
-You then walk to the Metro station, wait for a while, board a train, arriving at the Farragut North Station.
-After leaving the train, you walk to the restaurant.
-If you are lucky, you arrive at the restaurant 10 minutes before your noon appointment.
+You leave your Hunt Valley office at 10:30 am for a Washington lunch appointment.
+After driving 20 to 30 minutes to the park and ride lot in downtown Baltimore, walking to the station, and passing through security (yes, 200 mile per hour trains will need airport-type security), you take a seat next to Buck Rogers and are on your way.
+Twenty minutes later you arrive at Union Station; board Metro and walk into the downtown restaurant 10 minutes before your noon appointment.

 On most days, the car would be faster.
 This is precisely the point.
 Mag Lev makes sense for those who start their trip within walking distance of the origin station and end their trip within walking distance of the destination station.
-There would be only three stations (the two downtown stations and one at Baltimore-Washington Airport), and while there are destinations in downtown Baltimore and the Union Station area, the vast majority of trips neither begin nor end anywhere near either of these places.
-The most promising market segment is those who intermittently live at (or immediately outside) Penn Station in Baltimore, if only they worked at Union Station.
-But they tend not to work at all.
+There would be only three of those (including the BWI station), and while there are many destinations in downtown Baltimore and the Union Station area, the vast majority of trips neither begin nor end anywhere near either of these places.

 Credentials: